Igitigit2/SimpleCanLib/Readme.md

 CANPingPong CANDevice(CreateCanLib(), &CANBroker);

 ````
 These two objects can now be used in our setup and loop functions.
-In setup we initialize SimipleCAN.
-If we activate the bus termination here as well depends on your bus topology and weather your device supports enabling/disabling bus termination by software (STM32 does, ESP32 does not).
+In setup() we initialize SimipleCAN.
+If we activate the bus termination here as well depends on your bus topology and wether your device supports enabling/disabling bus termination by software (B-G431B-ESC1 does, ESP32 typically does not).
 ````
 void setup()
 {